cuisine-wp/wp-table-migrations/README.md

 ---

 ### Saving & Fetching data
 WordPress has all sorts of functions for saving and retrieving your data from the 12 database tables it already knows.
-We wouldn't want to leave you hanging, so we created a simpel wrapper for your custom tables as well.
+We wouldn't want to leave you hanging, so we created a simple wrapper for your custom tables as well.

 ```php